rapid7/insightconnect-plugins/plugins/rapid7_insightidr/help.md

 #### List Investigations

-Retrieve a page of investigations matching the given request parameters
+This action is used to retrieve a page of investigations matching the given request parameters

 ##### Input